Virgin River

 Of course, that doesn’t deter Luffy.
 Actually, very little can stop the smile on his face.
 But the new pirate does understand that if he wants to find the One Piece and claim the title King of the Pirates, he’s going to need a pirate crew.

-And … well … he’ll need to figure out where the One Piece is.
+And … well, he’ll need to figure out where the One Piece is.

 And depending on how artistically animated your version of Luffy is, that could take a really long time.

 That’ll be the biggest concern for families hoping to watch this live-action version.
 People die with quick splatters of blood.
-It’s revealed that a starving man had to eat his leg, bit by bit, in order to stay alive.
-One character (who has likewise eaten a Devil Fruit) has the ability to separate his body into floating pieces at will—and those severed bits can look at bit gruesome.
+It’s revealed that a starving man had to eat his own leg, bit by bit, in order to stay alive.
+One character (who has also eaten a Devil Fruit) has the ability to separate his body into floating pieces at will—and those severed bits can look at bit gruesome.
 Another person who doesn’t have that ability is just sliced in half, dead.
 After all, these are pirates.
 Not everyone is as chipper and friendly as Luffy.

 Luffy sets out to become the King of the Pirates … but he first needs to assemble a crew.